Melatonin for Dogs

 • If your dog takes fluoxetine (Prozac®)22

-• Diabetics – may influence the amount of insulin they need2
+• Diabetics – melatonin may influence the amount of insulin they need2

 • Epilepsy2

-• Chemotherapy drugs in conjunction with melatonin is not well studied in dogs, so it’s best to discuss in detail with your veterinarian if your dog is receiving this treatment before introducing melatonin
+• Chemotherapy drugs in conjunction with melatonin is not well studied in dogs as it is in humans, so it’s best to discuss in detail with your veterinarian if your dog is receiving chemo before introducing melatonin.

-The dosage of melatonin varies based on your dog’s weight, health condition, and any other medications and supplements that he is receiving.
-Doses are typically between 1 and 6mg, but may vary.2, 23
+The melatonin dosage varies based on your dog’s weight, health condition, and any other medications and supplements he is receiving.
+Doses are typically between 1 and 6mg but will vary depending upon the case.2, 23

 What If I Miss a Dose?

 It’s okay to miss a dose every once in a while.
 If you remember soon after, then you can give the dose to your dog at that time.
-However, if enough time has passed that your dog is close to receiving their next dose, then skip the dose you missed and go back to your regular dosing schedule.
-Never double dose your dog or give extra doses.18
+However, if enough time has passed that your dog is close to receiving their next dose, skip the dose you missed and return to your regular dosing schedule.
+Never double-dose your dog or give extra doses.18

 Storage and Handling

-Unless supplement instructions state otherwise, store at room temperature away from exposure to light and in an air-tight container.18
+Unless product instructions state otherwise, store at room temperature away from exposure to light and in an air-tight container.18

-Melatonin appears to be a highly underrated, understudied, and undervalued supplement given its potential.
-Its high availability and low cost make it an accessible addition to your dog’s treatment plan, though owners should be mindful when selecting a brand, with human-grade supplements preferred over pet-grade.
+Given its potential, melatonin appears to be a highly underrated, understudied, and undervalued supplement.
+It’s high availability and low cost make it an accessible addition to your dog’s treatment plan.
+Be mindful when selecting a brand, with human-grade supplements preferred over pet-grade.

 Research surrounding melatonin’s effects on dogs and dog cancer are limited, but shouldn’t necessarily deter you from considering it and consulting with your veterinarian.
 It may be just what your dog needs to sleep well and support his fight against cancer.